tan-language/tan-language-server/README.md

 ## License

-This work is distributed under the terms of the Apache License (Version 2.0).
+This work is licensed under the Apache-2.0 License.
 See [LICENSE.txt](LICENSE.txt) or <https://spdx.org/licenses/Apache-2.0.html> for details.

 ## Copyright